python-code-level/python-training/docs/Setup-GitHub-Accounts.rst

 --------------

--- [#note] Git commands apply to both linux and windows command lines
-.. [#note] Git commands apply to both linux and windows command lines
+..
+[1] Git commands apply to both linux and windows command lines